Platform9-Community/ai-ml-workshop/ai-ml-101/README.md

 ### Kubernetes Benefits

 Easily scale up Jupyter notebooks for your users.
 Give each user access to their own notebook so that they can experiment.
+Ideally after running a single pod for a Jupyter notebook for testing, we would progress to configuring JupyterHub (<https://zero-to-jupyterhub.readthedocs.io/en/latest/>) to help automate notebooks for our users.

 ### Deploy a Cluster with Platform9 Free Tier